 Children under the age of 21 who have health coverage through an individual or group policy, as described above, will receive coverage for the diagnosis and treatment of autism spectrum disorders.

 What Is Covered?

-The new law requires coverage for the diagnosis of autism spectrum disorders.
-For individuals diagnosed with an autism spectrum disorder, the new law also requires coverage for the following treatment:
+The law requires coverage for the diagnosis of autism spectrum disorders.
+For individuals diagnosed with an autism spectrum disorder, the law also requires coverage for the following treatments: